-Investing in a Global Professional Employment Organization (PEO) offers various benefits.
-A Global PEO provides employee management services and assists with the hiring and onboarding employees, payroll, benefits and other HR responsibilities.
+Investing in an International Professional Employment Organization (PEO) offers various benefits.
+An international PEO provides employee management services and assists with the hiring and onboarding employees, payroll, benefits and other HR responsibilities.

-Global PEOs offer an end-to-end recruitment solution that enables organizations to source, hire and onboard talent from abroad.
+International PEOs offer an end-to-end employment solution that enables organizations to hire and onboard talent from abroad.
 They also ensure an organization remains compliant with local legal requirements.

-By using a team of local employment experts, a Global PEO recruits international employees and becomes the legal Employer of Record.
+By using a team of local employment experts, an international PEO recruits international employees and becomes the legal Employer of Record (EOR).
 Ultimately, this means businesses can get to market quicker while also saving on expansion costs.
-Risk mitigation, compliance and benefits are all taken care of by the Global PEO, allowing a business to focus on other important matters.
+Risk mitigation, compliance and benefits are all taken care of by the international PEO, allowing a business to focus on other important matters.